-Making stuff and sharing it online can sometimes suck. hopes to actively work to create a space where all kinds of people making all kinds of games can feel comfortable.
+Making stuff and sharing it online can sometimes suck.
+Spring Thing hopes to actively work to create a space where all kinds of people making all kinds of games can feel comfortable.
 Part of this work involves participants, whether authors or players, taking care to treat each other with kindness and respect.

-S is an annual festival for new works of interactive fiction.
+Spring Thing is an annual festival for new works of interactive fiction.
 Any game submitted will be exhibited, as long as it's mindful of a few guidelines.
 In short, your game should be new, finished, yours, free, and interactive fiction in a broad sense of the term.
 You must also submit an intent to enter in advance.

 (Some further details on these guidelines can be found below.)